esimov/caire/README.md

 $ caire -in input.jpg -out output.jpg -face=1 -perc=1 -width=20
 ```

+#### Support for multiple image type output
+The application detects the output type automatically by the provided output file extension and encodes the image to that specific type.
+The **Gif** output type is also supported.
+In this case the generated Gif file presents interactively the resizing process.

 #### Other options
 In case you wish to scale down the image by a specific percentage, it can be used the **`-perc`** boolean flag.
-In this case the values provided for the `width` and `height` options are expressed in percentage and not pixel values.
+In this case the values provided for the `width` and `height` are expressed in percentage and not pixel values.
 For example to reduce the image dimension by 20% both horizontally and vertically you can use the following command:

 ```bash
 $ caire -in input/source.jpg -out ./out.jpg -perc=1 -width=20 -height=20 -debug=false